My very short answer to the question “earn more or spend less” is:

 New investments will not be possible in that period.
 It’s not an option for me either because my job is our main income.
 I also don’t have the passion to do this.
 The reward, in the end, is too little.

-In my current job, we have wage negotiations which mean that my salary rises continuously.
+In my current job, we have wage negotiations which means that my salary rises continuously.

 Lately, a pay increase of 8.3% was negotiated over the next 3 years.
 In addition, I get a significant but fixed salary increase every 4 years.